investing in your 50s and still working

 Or, you might prefer to make a personal super contribution, which you may be able to claim on tax.

-Tax deductible personal contributions are limited to $30,000.
-This total includes your employer’s compulsory super contributions.
+Tax deductible personal contributions count towards your before-tax (concessional) contribution limits (along with any salary sacrifice or other employer contributions made for you).
 You can’t claim a tax deduction for superannuation contributions paid by your employer directly to your super fund, only for personal super contributions that you make to your super fund.
-So, if your boss contributes $20,000 to your super, your personal contributions, on which you may be able to claim a tax deduction is limited to $10,000 in a financial year.
+So (based on the concessional contribution limit for the 2024/25 financial year), if your boss contributes $20,000 to your super, your personal contributions, on which you may be able to claim a tax deduction is limited to $10,000 in a financial year.

-If you don’t make the full $30,000 contributions in a single year, you can carry forward unused contributions for up to five years as long as your super savings are below $500,0001.
+If you don’t make the full $30,000 contributions in the 2024/25 financial year, you can carry forward unused contributions for up to five years as long as your super savings (across all super funds you participate in) are below $500,0001 at 30 June of the previous year.

 Budget to find extra contributions